Queen during the mid-70's. Clockwise from the top: Brian May, John Deacon, Freddie Mercury and Roger Taylor.

 Retcon: Everybody knows Brian made his guitar with his father and he calls it Red Special, right?
 Yeah, only that the story wasn't always told like that: in the early days, not a single mention of May Sr's contribution was made — perhaps the band's publicists thought it was more impressive to just credit Brian for it, it was more 'rock and roll' that way — and the nickname 'Red Special' only came much, much later in the story, and it might have been originated by either the press or the fandom, although now Brian uses it as well.

 Self-Backing Vocalist: Their trademark was to massively overdub their vocals to create a choral effect.
-Depending on the song, they could have only Freddie ("Love of My Life"), only Brian ("Leaving Home Ain't Easy"), only Roger ("Tenement Funster"), Freddie + Brian ("All Dead, All Dead"), Freddie + Roger ("Rock It"), Brian + Roger ("Long Away") or the three of them ("Somebody to Love").
+Depending on the song, they could have only Freddie ("Love of My Life"), only Brian ("Leaving Home Ain't Easy"), only Roger ("Tenement Funster"), Freddie + Brian ("All Dead, All Dead"), Freddie + Roger ("Rock It"), or all three of them, as in the majority of their work.
 Sometimes they even sang each part (alto, tenor, baritone) together in order to make the resulting bounced sound really big.

 '70s Hair: Brian May has kept his for more than forty years.